nasa-fornax/fornax-demo-notebooks/DL_Starter.md

 ```

 ## Analysis
 In this problem, the dataset provides flux values in certain filters.
-From the plot above, we can see the flux-wavelength graph is approximately on a convex cruve.
+From the plot above, we can see the flux-wavelength graph is approximately on a convex curve.

 Next, let's take a look at the dataset.
 For example, here is the information of *GOODS-S* on given filters.
 There are quite a few abnormal values that we should deal with.